austindatamanagement/PythonExportThreadingADWC/Readme.md

 	 **'test_file.txt' );**

-  1. OBJ_STORE_CRED: Name of the credential that you have created in your Autonomous Environment.
+  1. **OBJ_STORE_CRED**: Name of the credential that you have created in your Autonomous Environment.
-  2. swift URL to Object Storage: Change this to swift URL of your Object Storage
+  2. **swift URL to Object Storage**: Change this to swift URL of your Object Storage

  - Now run the script.
 Navigate to your object storage and you should see test_file.txt file with all your data.